 Intended for students looking to a medical or life science related future, as well as students with a particular interest in the human body.
+The information we dissect in this course will be sutured into a greater understanding of the intricate workings of our bodies.
 This course intends to prepare students with a broad foundation in the basics of Biology with the emphasis placed on human anatomy and physiology.
 Students use the methods of science to become familiar with the processes of scientific investigation.